zcash/zips/zips/draft-hopwood-remove-consensus-dependency-on-note-encryption.rst

 ========

 ZIP 213 [#zip-0213]_ added the ability for coinbase outputs to be shielded.
-An unfortunate side effect of this was to make consensus dependent on the details of note encryption, because these outputs are required to be validly encrypted with the zero key.
+An unfortunate side effect of this was to make consensus dependent on the details of note encryption.
 This has unnecessarily complicated the specification and implementation of consensus rules.

 This proposal disentangles note encryption from consensus, by instead requiring coinbase outputs for v6 and later transaction versions to be unencrypted.
 The